tonvyapp/tonvy-feedback/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report something broken or unexpected in Tonvy
+about: Report something broken or unexpected in tonvy
 title: ""
 labels: bug
 assignees: ""